-Telling us about changes in circumstances affecting entitlement to free school meals
+Telling us about changes in circumstances

 If you stop getting income support, income-based jobseeker’s allowance, income-related employment and support allowance, pension guarantee credit or your annual income increases above the threshold amount or if you start to get working tax credit your child’s entitlement to free school meals will end.